75lb/renamer/README.md

 }
 ```

-Use your custom replace plugin by supplying its filename to the `--plugin` option.
+Use your custom replace plugin by supplying its filename to the `--chain` option.

 ```
-$ renamer --plugin my-plugin.js images/*
+$ renamer --chain my-plugin.js images/*
 ```

 ## Further reading